TomLXXVI/python-hvac/docs/examples/heating_load_calc/example_01/info.md

 calculations.
 More explanation about the meaning of the parameters can be found in the docstrings that document the classes and methods.
 It's also recommended to have the standard EN 12831-1 (2017) at your own disposal.
-Many input parameters have been assigned already reasonable default values that can be found in this standard.
+Many input parameters have already been assigned reasonable default values that can be found in this standard.

 ## Programming a Heat Load Calculation
-In the following, a concrete example will be used to demonstrate how to program the heating load calculation of a building and which classes and functions from the package are required or can be used for this.
+In the following, an example will be used to explain how a program for the heating load calculation of a building can be structured and which classes and functions from the package are required or can be used for this.
 In the script `house.py`, in the same directory as this document, the heating load calculation of a simple two-storey house has been programmed.
 Also in this directory is the floor plan of this house (`floor_plan.pdf`).
 The bottom of the floor plan is oriented to the South, the right side of the floor plan points to the East.
 At the east, the north, and south side the house is open.
-At the west side there is a neighboring house.
+At the west side a neighboring house is built against it.
 The toilet on the first floor and the hallway are considered to be unheated spaces.
-The house is ventilated mechanically, as well for the supply, as the exhaust of air.
+The house is mechanically ventilated, as well for the supply, as the exhaust of air.
 The supply, exhaust and transfer volume flow rates are indicated on the floor plan.

 ### 1. Imports
 Of course the first step when writing a Python script is to import everything